The ABPMR Mission, Vision, and Strategic Plan

 In order to serve and support physicians and the public by improving the standards of care in PM&R, the ABPMR completed a strategic planning process that resulted in a reaffirmed mission, a new vision statement, and eight key strategies on which to focus.

 The mission of the ABPMR is to serve the public by improving the quality of patient care in physical medicine and rehabilitation.
-This is accomplished through a process of certification and maintenance of certification that fosters excellence and encourages continuous learning.
+This is accomplished through a process of certification and continuing certification that fosters excellence and encourages continuous learning.